niuers/Distributed-System-Design-Review/Transactions.md

 ## Single-Object and Multi-Object Operations
 1. Not all applications are susceptible to all those problems: an application with very simple access patterns, such as reading and writing only a single record, can probably manage without transactions.
-2. However, for more complex access patterns, transac‐ tions can hugely reduce the number of potential error cases you need to think about.
+2. However, for more complex access patterns, transactions can hugely reduce the number of potential error cases you need to think about.
 3. in ACID, atomicity and isolation describe what the database should do if a client makes several writes within the same transaction
    * These definitions assume that you want to modify several objects (rows, documents, records) at once (e.g. check for unread email while having a counter of unread messages).
 Such multi-object transactions are often needed if several pieces of data need to be kept in sync.
 4. Multi-object transactions require some way of determining which read and write operations belong to the same transaction.
 In relational databases, that is typically done based on the client’s TCP connection to the database server: on any particular connection, everything between a BEGIN TRANSACTION and a COMMIT statement is considered to be part of the same transaction.